-Table of Contents
+Contents

-Why is SSD selection so important?
+Why is SSD Selection So Important?

 fio -ioengine=libaio -name=test -filename=/dev/nvme0n1 -fsync=1 -direct=1 -bs=4k -iodepth=1 -rw=randwrite -runtime=15